lutris/lutris/docs/moderating-installers.rst

 - Installers that install a launcher like EGS or EA App for a single game, bypassing the Lutris integrations.
 - Scripts that reimplement existing Lutris features with Shell commands.
+- Windows games using a win32 prefix: With modern Wine, all games should work with a 64bit prefix

 Invalid submissions
 ===================